getdevgen/devgen/README.md

 * **Chat with Issue**:  Effortlessly bring GitHub issues into your chat!
 Simply right-click on any issue page, choose "Add to Chat," and the issue is instantly set up for discussion.
 * **Chat with Pull Request**: Need to chat about a pull request?
 Right-click on any GitHub pull request page, select "Add to Chat", and add it to the conversation.
 * **Chat with Code File**: To discuss specific files, right-click on any GitHub file page, choose "Add to Chat", and dive into file-specific details together.
-* ""Chat with Commit"": Use the Devgen to ask questions about specific commits in a GitHub repository.
+* **Chat with Commit**: Use the Devgen to ask questions about specific commits in a GitHub repository.
 This feature lets you chat directly with Devgen about recent changes, commit history, or specific updates in the code.

 ## Purpose of This Repository